Redoudou/redoudou.github.io/aboutme.md

 subtitle: Some details about my background
 published: true
 ---
-# Hello, I am Redwan
+# Redwan

-- French with algerian roots, I am based in Brooklyn since 2015.
-I work for [ChainSafe System](https://chainsafe.io/), leading research and development firm in the fields of Cryptography and Blockchain.
-I lead the  strategy of **Developer Tooling Program**.
+- **Background:** French with Algerian roots, based in Brooklyn since 2015
+- **Current Role:** Executive Director of the Enterprise Ethereum Alliance (EEA) since January 2025
+- **Previous Role:** Led the Developer Tooling Program at ChainSafe Systems, a leading R&D firm in Cryptography and Blockchain
-- I have over 16 years of experience in program management in both start-up and large organizations, including in investment banking, aerospace and defense, and hospitality.
-Since 2019, I have focused on **blockchain and Web3 cross-functional teams and global operations**.
+- **Experience:** 16+ years in program management across startups and large organizations (investment banking, aerospace and defense, hospitality)
+- **Specialization:** Since 2019, focused on blockchain and Web3 cross-functional teams and global operations

-## A little more about me
-- I'm really interested in how technology, social impact and economic empowerement intersect.
-I think the new paradigms created by blockchain could change the way we work together as humans.
-I find a lot of inspiration in the work of Michel Bauwens (P2P Foundation) and Marcel Mauss.
-Respectively [The Common Economy](https://wiki.p2pfoundation.net/Introduction_to_Commons_Economics) and [The gift](https://files.libcom.org/files/Mauss%20-%20The%20Gift.pdf).
+- **Mission:** Federating the Ethereum ecosystem and showcasing Ethereum as the optimal platform for enterprise Web3 applications

+## Personal Interests
+- Exploring intersections of technology, social impact, and economic empowerment
+- Influenced by Michel Bauwens (P2P Foundation) and Marcel Mauss on commons economics and gift economies
-- I am a partner in my sister [Restaurant in France](https://ausanschichi.bzh/) since 2020 and nurture strong ties with the hospitality industry in NYC.
+- Partner in sister's restaurant in France since 2020; maintains strong ties with NYC hospitality industry
-- In my spare time, when I am not attending conferences or traveling, I mentor young french professionals in their [Web3 journey](https://app.myjobglasses.com)

-- Some of my conferences [POAP](https://app.poap.xyz/scan/numnum.eth)
+- Mentors young French professionals in Web3 through myjobglasses.com
+- Active conference participant (POAP collection: app.poap.xyz/scan/numnum.eth)

-## Journey
+## Professional Journey
-- 2008> 2016 Project and program management for aerospace and investment banks.
-I integrated applications for large international projects.
+- 2008-2016: Project/program management in aerospace and investment banking
-- In 2017, I bought my first Bitcoins out of curiosity.
+- 2017: First Bitcoin purchase
-- In 2019, I fell in love with Blockchain through the Blockchain for Social Impact Coalition in NYC and especially [Timocah Tillemann](https://www.youtube.com/watch?v=9mFA8PsKnHg)
+- 2019: Engaged with Blockchain for Social Impact Coalition in NYC
-- In 2020, I founded [Lease On The Block](http://leaseontheblock.care/en/) Non-Profit using smart contracts to increase trust in the affordable housing market in NYC.
+- 2020: Founded Lease On The Block non-profit using smart contracts for affordable housing
-- In 2021, I joined ChainSafe where I manage the consulting team and delivery for clients such as Filecoin, Ethereum Foundation, The Graph, in highly technical areas from Web3 Gaming to DeFi to Protocol R&D.
+- 2021: Joined ChainSafe to manage consulting team for clients including Filecoin, Ethereum Foundation, The Graph

-- April 2022, I am responsible for building and mentoring a team of 4 senior technical project managers.
-I lead on various cross-company strategic projects, including the implementation of our capacity planning process, aligning it with our financial and business strategies.
-This initiative, overseen directly by the executive team, aims to enhance our company's overall delivery performance.

-- February 2024, took the leadership of the developer tooling program at Chainsafe.
-Led the strategy and execution of this 13 people program.
+- 2022: Built and mentored team of senior technical project managers; led cross-company strategic initiatives
+- 2024: Led 13-person Developer Tooling program at ChainSafe
+- 2025: Appointed Executive Director of the Enterprise Ethereum Alliance

 ## Project Portfolio Sample As Program Manager
 - [Polkadot Index Network Token (PINT🍺)](https://github.com/ChainSafe/PINT)